-The 2017 Factbook is divided into the following sections: Administration and Budget, Private Activity Bond Volume Cap Usage, Mortgage Revenue Bonds, Low Income Housing Tax Credit, Multifamily Bonds, and HOME Investment Partnerships.
+The 2022 Factbook is divided into the following sections: Administration and Budget, Private Activity Bond Volume Cap Usage, Mortgage Revenue Bonds, Low Income Housing Tax Credit, Multifamily Bonds, and HOME Investment Partnerships.
 Each section begins with a brief description of the program and an analysis of key program data and trends.

-NCSHA would like to acknowledge the commitment, dedication, and efforts of the executive directors and staff of the HFAs who contributed the extensive data that made the 2017 Factbook possible.
+NCSHA would like to acknowledge the commitment, dedication, and efforts of the executive directors and staff of the HFAs and other agencies who contributed the extensive data that made the 2022 Factbook possible.